-Thor was a very different movie from the Iron Man movies.
+Thor was a very different movie from the Iron Man movie.
 Kenneth Branagh, who is known for directing successful Shakespeare adaptation, was brought in to bring to life a story that could have been very stilted.
 He succeeded.
 But, of all the Avengers, Thor is probably the least beloved, so the box office draw was only $181 million domestically.

 At the beginning of Thor, Odin, the king of Asgard, is about to hand the throne to his son, Thor.
 However, Thor is still too irresponsible and immature, so Odin decides to reign a little longer.
 After his angry outburst, Thor is banished, along with this hammer, to Earth.
 He must become worthy enough to lift the hammer before he can return.